Here is a thought experiment to fire up your grey matter.

-When working with a client who had a wasp phobia, the author noticed the client flinched and pulled her head back at the mention of the word ‘wasp’.
+When working with a client who had a wasp phobia, the author/ therapist noticed the client flinched and pulled her head back at the mention of the word ‘wasp’.
 The author then asked the client “if she could see a wasp?”
 The client answered positively and the author moved his hand into the space directly in front of the client, to approximately where the imagined wasp was.
-Then moving his hand toward the client caused her distress, whilst moving it away she became instantly calm.
-The therapist then placed his hand containing the EMI of the wasp into his back pocket prevented the client from re-accessing the EMI in its original format and eradicating the life-long phobia in under two minutes.
+Moving his hand toward the client caused her distress, whilst moving it away she became instantly calm.
+The therapist then placed his hand containing the EMI of the wasp into his back pocket; thus preventing the patient from re-accessing the EMI in its original form.
+This eradicated the lifelong wasp phobia in under two minutes.
 Demonstrating that the EMI can be treated as distinct from the client.

 “A wagging tongue . . . proves to be only one part of a complex human act whose meaning must also be sought in the movement of the eyebrows and hand.”[xiii]